DMO-droid/E-Commerce-Customer-Behavior-Retention-Analysis/README.md

 | 5star (4.5–5.0) | 27 | 115 | $13,272 | 22.0% |

 **Findings:**
 - Counter-intuitive: 3-star products generate the highest average revenue ($48,753) and sell the most units.
-This is partly because there are far more 3-star products (1,506 vs 27 five-star products).
+This is partly because there are far more 3-star products (1,506 vs 27 five-star products)
-- Return rate is nearly identical across all rating bands (~21–22%), meaning customer satisfaction scores do NOT predict returns.
-Returns are likely driven by logistics, sizing, or expectation mismatch — not product quality.
+- Return rate is nearly identical across all rating bands (~21-22%), meaning customer satisfaction scores do NOT predict returns.
+Returns are likely driven by logistics, sizing, or expectation mismatch — not product quality
-- Very few products achieve 5-star status (only 27), and they sell fewer units — possibly niche or premium items.
+- Very few products achieve 5-star status (only 27), and they sell fewer units — possibly niche or premium items

 **Business Recommendations:**
-- Don't suppress or hide 3-star products — they are your volume drivers.
+- Don't suppress or hide 3-star products — they are your volume drivers
-- Investigate return reasons independently of ratings (add a return reason field to the data model).
+- Investigate return reasons independently of ratings (add a return reason field to the data model)
-- Focus review strategy on increasing review *volume* rather than chasing higher scores, as volume correlates with sales.
+- Focus review strategy on increasing review *volume* rather than chasing higher scores, as volume correlates with sales

 ---